New Student Trips

 If you cancel a reservation, the following schedule applies:

-After June 3rd: We can refund the full amount less a $50 cancellation fee if we can fill your spot from the waitlist.
-If we can’t fill your spot, you may forfeit your payment.
+After June 9th: We can refund the full amount less a $50 cancellation fee if we can fill your spot from the waitlist.
+If we cannot fill your spot, you may forfeit your payment.

 Can’t make a trip?
 Don’t worry!

-College Outdoors offers a veritable plethora of activities all year round, from rafting to backpacking, and cross-country skiing to sea kayaking.
+College Outdoors offers a veritable plethora of activities all year round, from rafting to backpacking and cross-country skiing to sea kayaking.
 We also offer a very popular Wilderness First Responder course during LC’s winter break.
-3CE also runs alternative fall and spring break service trips, along with many smaller weekend trips.
+Student Leadership & Service also runs alternative fall and spring break service trips along with many smaller weekend trips.
 So don’t worry!
 If you can’t make it on one of the NSTs there are plenty more opportunities to get outdoors each semester.
-Look for more information in September in your campus mail box, or come by our office and say hello!
+Look for more information in September, or come by our office and say hello!

 Do you have any other questions?